Laura Innes: Career

 On May 7, 2010, NBC announced that Innes would be co-starring in the short-lived science fiction/mystery/action/thriller drama The Event as Sophia, "the leader of a mysterious group of detainees" with Lisa Vidal, who played Kerry Weaver's wife, Sandy Lopez, in the eighth, ninth and tenth seasons of ER.
 In 2012, she co-starred as Police Captain Tricia Harper in the short-lived NBC fantasy police procedural drama Awake.

 Personal life

-Innes was born and raised in Pontiac, Michigan, the youngest daughter of six children to Laurette and Robert Innes, a tool and die company executive.
-Her first fiancé, actor David Bell, was murdered in December 1980.
-A few years after the murder, she married actor David Brisbin and, in 1990, gave birth to their son, Cal.
-They later adopted a daughter, Mia, from China.
+Innes's first fiancé, actor David Bell, was murdered in December 1980.

 In 2006, Innes told the Daily Mirror that ten years of portraying Dr. Weaver's limp had caused her to experience the early stages of actual spinal damage ("the bottom of my spine is starting to curve on one side from 10 years of raising my hip"), and as a consequence, ERs producers introduced a plot arc in which Weaver's disorder was surgically corrected.

 Charity work

-Innes is an advocate for the disabled community, utilizing her role as a director to help employ disabled people.
+Innes is an advocate for the disabled community, using her role as a director to help employ disabled people.
 She is a supporter of the Performers with Disabilities Committee, which is associated with the Screen Actors Guild.